-Karen is a family law lawyer, arbitrator and mediator and has been engaged in the practice of family law since 1975, and as a neutral in labour arbitration since 1995.
+Karen is a family law lawyer, arbitrator and mediator.
+She has been engaged in the practice of family law since 1975 and as a neutral in labour arbitration since 1995.
 Karen has extensive experience in complex property division and disputes about support, custody and access.
 She is a former Bencher and Treasurer (President) of the Law Society of British Columbia.
 Karen is a fellow of the American College of Trial Lawyers and a member of the Canadian Bar Association's Family Law Section.

 Apply to be a Panel Member